Protecting Communities from Growing Flood Concerns

 While we may not experience record-breaking rainfall every year, historical data indicates that average annual rainfall rates are trending upward.
 Understanding how rainfall patterns are changing and the impacts that may result in terms of stormwater management is the first step in community preparation.

-According to the most recent NOAA Climate Report, the average annual precipitation in the U.S. during 2018 was 4.69 inches above the long-term average.
-It was also the sixth consecutive year with above-average precipitation and the third wettest year on record.
+According to the most recent NOAA Climate Report, the average annual precipitation in the U.S. during 2020 was 30.28 inches, 0.34 inches above average.
+This measure earned its place, ranking in the middle third of the national historic precipitation record.
 Spread out over an entire year, that might not seem like much to be concerned about.
 But, the change in rainfall patterns is about more than just the average amount of precipitation that falls each year.
 It’s about how and when storm events occur.

 “Extreme weather events that produce quick bursts of heavy precipitation over a short timeframe can overwhelm urban systems and regional watersheds, which leads to flooding,” explains Steve Klocke, PE, Civil Engineer for Snyder & Associates.